The-Java-Bootcamp/gentle-introduction-to-programming-with-java/README.md

 **Accessing Replit:**

 - Visit [Replit](https://replit.com/) and create a free account.
-- Select Java as the language and open a new project to start coding.
+- Click create a new Repl.
-- Getting Started with Java Syntax
+- Under "Choose a template" select Java and click "Create Repl."

 Java code is structured within classes and methods.
 Here’s a minimal Java program: